Style line layers

 2. Click Solid color to change the ramp to a solid color and display the fill options.

-• Choose the measurement unit from the drop-down menu.
+• Choose the measurement unit.